On singular control problems, the time-stretching method, and the weak-M1 topology: Proof of Theorem using the WM1 topology

 Set the processes

-\begin{proposition} The sequence $\{\PP^n\circ(X,L,U,W,Z)^{-1}\}_n$ is relatively compact under the WM1 topology. \end{proposition} {\bf Proof.} Recall that WM1 is metrizable (see Section \ref{sec32}).
+\begin{proposition} The sequence $\{\PP^n\circ(X,L,U, Z)^{-1}\}_n$ is relatively compact under the WM1 topology.\footnote{In fact, one can establish $\calC$-tightness of $\{\PP^n\circ(L)^{-1}\}_n$ under the J1 topology.} \end{proposition} \begin{proof} Recall that WM1 is metrizable (see Section \ref{sec32}).
 Hence Prohorov's theorem holds and relatively compactness is equivalent to tightness.
-Pay attention that $ w_w((x,y),\delta)\le w_w(x,\delta)+ w_w(y,\delta)$.
-Hence, in order to establish the tightness of $\{\PP^n\circ(X,L,U,W,Z)^{-1}\}_n$ it is sufficient to show that each of the components in this sequence is tight.
-The tightness of $\{\PP^n\circ(W)^{-1}\}_n$ is standard, hence omitted.
-Next we establish the tightness of the sequence of measures $\{\PP^n\circ(X)^{-1}\}_n$.
+Now, $ w_w((x,y),\delta)\le w_w(x,\delta)+ w_w(y,\delta)$.
+Hence, in order to establish the tightness of $\{\PP^n\circ(X,L,U, Z)^{-1}\}_n$ it is sufficient to show that each of the components in this sequence is tight.
+We start with establishing the tightness of the sequence of measures $\{\PP^n\circ(X)^{-1}\}_n$.
 To this end, it follows from Proposition \ref{prop33} that it is sufficient to show that

 and that for every $\eps>0$,